ChurchApps/ChurchAppsSupport/chums/checkin.md

 <img width="1494" alt="009" src="https://user-images.githubusercontent.com/65249159/192037400-f2a25691-29a1-4fca-aaab-b96e9afb8f41.png">
 9: You will now be logged into your Chums account:
 <img width="1494" alt="010" src="https://user-images.githubusercontent.com/65249159/192037702-af3f6902-705b-4de9-ac85-04554ae11c5f.png">
 10: First we need to add all the people who will be checking in.
-There are several ways to do this if you already have all the data.
-For demonstration purposes, we are going to show how to add each person.
-Search for who you would like to add.
+Search for who you would like to add:
 <img width="1494" alt="011" src="https://user-images.githubusercontent.com/65249159/192038029-cdc7bfc8-dd6a-4cf1-b862-a082aca5c3fc.png">
 11. If they are not in the system, enter their first and last name and click ADD:
 <img width="1494" alt="013" src="https://user-images.githubusercontent.com/65249159/192038389-723586aa-5b12-475a-9f7a-9c421d836766.png">